Press, Essays, etc.

-In writing news, I wrote a piece for the New York Times Style on tchotchkes and other objects of comfort I’ve accumulated over thirty years of living between countries.
+In other news, I wrote a piece for the New York Times Style on tchotchkes, souvenirs, and other objects of comfort I’ve accumulated over thirty years of living between countries.
 The essay accompanied photographs by the artist Leonard Suryajaya and later served as a prompt for the NYT Learning Network.
 And heading into the 2020 presidential election, I wrote a letter to non-voters for PEN America’s We Will Emerge project.

 I’m also delighted to share that Conditional Citizens was included on the longlist for the Andrew Carnegie Medal for Excellence in Nonfiction.
 I hope you’ll consider buying a copy, suggesting it to your book club, or assigning it to your students.
 If you’ve read it, perhaps you will consider telling a friend about it or leaving a review online?
 As always, thanks for your support.